justinawrey/fsrouter/README.md

 ## Permissions

-Since `fsrouter` requires access to both the network and the file system, `--allow-read` and `--allow-net` are required arguments when executing modules.
+Using `fsrouter` requires both `--allow-read` and `--allow-net` for the following reasons:

+- `--allow-read`: `fsrouter` needs to traverse the filesystem in order to discover handler files
+- `--allow-net`: `fsrouter` itself doesn't actually need network access, but since it's very likely your script will include using `fsrouter` in tandem with some sort of file server, you'll likely need this permission grant

 ## Deno Deploy